VOA-GNY Staff Volunteering

 Our founders Maud and Ballington Booth embodied the spirit of volunteerism with their tireless desire to serve others.

-You can find volunteer opportunities for yourself and make a difference in your community both within Volunteers of America-Greater New York and at other organizations in your area.
+You can find volunteer opportunities for yourself and make a difference in your community both within VOA-Greater New York and at other organizations in your area.
 Get details about the new policy here.

 For internal inquiries, please reach out to Andrew Zibell, Corporate & Community Engagement Manager, and Melody Ortega, Corporate & Community Engagement Associate at email@example.com.